Wendy Powell

-There are plenty of great exercises out there that can help, we have rounded up 5 of the best that can help relieve your postpartum back pain.
+There are plenty of great exercises out there that can help, we have rounded up a selection of our favourite exercises to relieve back pain after giving birth.

 1. Front to Back Opener